 Obtaining legal assistance may be the best way to ensure you can recover damages following a rideshare accident.
 Put your faith in the knowledgeable and sympathetic personal injury lawyers at the Law Office of Cohen & Jaffe.
 Your family’s and your future’s health are our main priorities.
 After a ridesharing accident, our staff will take immediate action to support your right to justice and fair compensation.
 Call (866) 924-1787 to set up your consultation or complete our contact form.

-For a free legal consultation with a lawyer serving Nassau County, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
+For a free legal consultation with a uber and lyft rideshare accident lawyer serving Nassau County, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.